 I’m picky about where to stay in Paris.
-While there’s the Metro, taxis and even Uber now, I like to have things I love within walking distance.
+While there’s the Metro, taxis, and even Uber now, I like to have things I love within walking distance.
 And there are places that I always walk to.

-Mandarin Oriental, Paris is located in a historic Art Deco building on rue Saint-Honoré, one of my favorite shopping streets in all of Paris in heart of the glorious first arrondissement.
+Mandarin Oriental, Paris is located in a historic Art Deco building on rue Saint-Honoré, one of my favorite shopping streets in all of Paris in the heart of the glorious first arrondissement.

-This lovely area is less hectic, often shaded from the summer sun, and home to a high density of stores I love including Goyard, Toraya (Japanese wagashi) and Colette.
-It’s a few minutes by foot to la Madeleine (where Laduree, Fauchon and Hediard are), Place Vendôme and even the Louvre.
+This lovely area is less hectic, often shaded from the summer sun, and home to a high density of stores I love, including Goyard, Toraya (Japanese wagashi), and Colette.
+It’s a few minutes by foot to la Madeleine (where Laduree, Fauchon, and Hediard are), Place Vendôme, and even the Louvre.